hamiltron/py-simple-audio/docs/capabilities.rst

 Audio Formats
 -------------

-Simpleaudio supports standard signed-integer, little-endian formats - basically what is usually contained in a **plain WAV file**.
+Simpleaudio supports standard integer PCM formats - basically what is usually contained in a **plain WAV file**.

 Mono (1-channel) and stereo (2-channel) audio is supported.